mozilla/bedrock/docs/pipeline.rst

 local instance of Selenium Grid to be started in Docker and used for the browser-based functional UI tests.

-The test scripts above will be run once for each properties file specified in the `jenkins.yml file`_ for the branch being built and tested.
+The test scripts above will be run once for each properties name specified in the `jenkins.yml file`_ for the branch being built and tested.
 Pushes to `master` will run different tests than pushes to `prod` for example.